ultimate271/notes/book/agnostic/firstdraft.md

 So first let's return to the example of placing your hand on the stove, and feeling heat.
-One may argue, "When I place my hand on the stove, I feel "the heat of the inner", which must mean that there is some "outer notion" of that heat."
+One may argue, "When I place my hand on the stove, I feel "the heat of the inner, which must mean that there is some "outer notion" of that heat."
 So we are claiming that the "real heat" is something that we have absolute knowledge of.